 Well worth the price, Mike.
 Regards, Nancy

-See my shopping cart for a complete selection of roadlogs & advice. and My goal is to help you have a safe and enjoyable driving trip to Mexico.
+My goal is to help you have a safe and enjoyable driving trip to Mexico.
 You can order maps and personal advice from my cart in the menu above.

 You don't absolutely have to have my road logs (travelogues) to navigate Mexico today.
 If you want to muddle through on your own, you'll still get there.
 You'll just miss a lot on the way.
 You can drive the toll roads without even using a map.
 I have, just to see.
 But, my friend, if you are like me, you want to see those hidden jewels, not just the dusty diamonds that everyone knows about.